microsoft/segar/segar/sim/README.md

-This tutorial covers using the simulator in RPP.
+This tutorial covers using the simulator in SEGAR.

 ```python